Death by Gossip with Wendy Williams

-Death By Gossip with Wendy Williams is an American documentary television series on Investigation Discovery which premiered on September 4, 2015.
+Death by Gossip with Wendy Williams is an American documentary television series on Investigation Discovery which aired in 2015.
 Announced in March 2015, the series features crime stories which are initiated by gossip and subsequently became motive for unfaithfulness or even murder.
 The documentary series is presented by talk show host Wendy Williams.

 "Everyone loves a little dish now and then, but in these cases, guilty pleasure can become motive for murder," said Williams, who also acts as an executive producer.
 "I’m an ID Addict and I dare anyone not to be intrigued by the real-life stories we tell every week," she also added.